Fearinn/Aluradocs/README.md

 ## 🎯 Goals

 - Adding realtime communication between clients to a static text editor;
-- Learning Websockets with Socket.io.
+- Learning WebSockets with Socket.io.

 ## 🚀 Improvements made by me